acumos/acumos-azure-client/README.md

 # Acumos Azure Client

-This repository holds the Acumos Azure client.
+This repository holds the Acumos Azure feature, a Spring-Boot RESTful server.

 Please see the documentation in the "docs" folder.